SiXoS/No-Project-Time-Tracker/README.md

 - Multiple time entries per day.
 - Break time so you don't have to register one entry before lunch and one after.
 - Smart time reporting designed to be placed in ~/.bashrc so you don't forget to record time.
-- Adding arbitrary flex not connect to a specific time.
-Useful for when you get extra flex sometime or to register initial flex before you start using this tool.
+- Adding arbitrary flex not connected to a specific time.
+Useful for when you get extra flex or to register initial flex before you start using this tool.
 - Generating CSV reports that work well with for example google sheets.

 ### Critical lacking features